Beyond Grids: Multi-objective Bayesian Optimization With Adaptive Discretization: Computational complexity analysis

 \section{Computational complexity analysis}

 The most significant subroutines of Adaptive $\bs{\epsilon}$-PAL in terms of computational complexity are the modeling, discarding, and $\bs{\epsilon}$-covering phases.
-Below, we inspect the computational complexity of these three phases separately. \\
+Below, we inspect the computational complexity of these three phases separately.

 \textbf{Modeling.} In the modeling phase, mean and variance values of the GP surrogate are computed for every node point in the leaf set.
 This results in a complexity of $\mathcal{O}(\tau^{3}+ n\tau^{2})$, where $\tau$ is the number of evaluations and $n$ is the number of node points at a particular round.
-Note that the bound on $n$ depends on the maximum depth of the search tree. \\
+Note that the bound on $n$ depends on the maximum depth of the search tree.

 \textbf{Discarding.} This phase can be further separated into two substeps.
 In the first substep, the pessimistic Pareto front is determined by choosing the leaf nodes whose lower confidence bounds are not dominated by any other point in the leaf set.
 In the second phase, the leaf points whose upper confidence bounds are $\bs{\epsilon}$-dominated by pessimistic Pareto set points are discarded.
 If done naively by comparing each point with all the other points, both of the phases can result in $\mathcal{O}(n^{2})$ complexity.
 However, there are efficient methods that achieve lower computational complexity.
-In our implementation, we adopt an efficient algorithm in \citet{Kung} to reduce computational complexity to $\mathcal{O}(n\log n)$ when $m= 2$ or $m=3$.
-Another algorithm proposed by \citet{Kung} can be implemented and it achieves $\mathcal{O}(n (\log n)^{m-2} + n \log n )$ complexity for $m >3$. \\
+In our implementation, we adopt Algorithm 3.1 of \citet{Kung} to reduce computational complexity to $\mathcal{O}(n\log n)$ when $m= 2$ or $m=3$.
+For $m>3$, one can use Algorithm 4.1 of \citet{Kung} to achieve a $\mathcal{O}(n (\log n)^{m-2})$ complexity.

 \textbf{$\bs{\epsilon}$-Covering.} In the $\bs{\epsilon}$-covering phase, the algorithm moves the nodes that are not dominated by any other node to $\hat{\mathcal{P}}$.
 Similar to the discarding phase, when implemented naively, the $\bs{\epsilon}$-covering phase results in $\mathcal{O}(n^{2})$ complexity.
-An adaptation of \citet{Kung} algorithm can be implemented as in the case of discarding phase to achieve sub-quadratic complexity which results in $\mathcal{O}(n\log n)$ for $m= 2$ and $m=3$ and $\mathcal{O}(n (\log n)^{m-2} + n \log n)$ for $m>3$. \\
+An adaptation of \citet{Kung} algorithm can be implemented as in the case of discarding phase to achieve sub-quadratic complexity which results in $\mathcal{O}(n\log n)$ for $m= 2$ and $m=3$ and $\mathcal{O}(n (\log n)^{m-2} + n \log n)$ for $m>3$.

 In general, we observed that the number of evaluations was much smaller than the number of nodes throughout a run.
 Therefore we can say that discarding and $\epsilon$-covering phases are the main bottlenecks in our implementation which scale sub-quadratically with the number of points.